 The Mystery of the Green Boots on Mount Everest

-The Green Boots on Mount Everest is one of the most haunting and recognizable landmarks on the world’s highest peak.
+The Green Boots on Mount Everest are one of the most haunting and recognizable landmarks on the world’s highest peak.
 This frozen body of Tsewang Paljor, who was wearing the green boots, lying curled in a limestone cave near the summit, has become a creepy waypoint for climbers ascending the Northeast Ridge of Mount Everest.

-Mystery on Mount Everest:Who was the Green Boots?
+Mystery on Mount Everest: Who was the Green Boots?

 It is said that they did not hire any sherpas during their expedition.
 They suffered the harsh weather and lost their way.
 As the storm intensified, communication with base camp was lost.
 He and his two teammates encountered a fierce blizzard that ultimately led to their deaths.

 His body was later found curled in a cave at approximately 8,500 meters, where it has remained ever since.
-Paljor, recognized by his distinctive neon-green Koflach boots, became an accidental landmark on Everest
+Paljor, recognized by his distinctive neon-green Koflach boots, became an accidental landmark on Everest.

-The Death Zone: Where Green Boots Rests
+The Death Zone: Where Green Boots Rest

 The area above 8,000 meters on Everest is called the “Death Zone” due to its extremely low oxygen levels, harsh weather, and life-threatening conditions.
 The human body cannot survive long in this region without supplemental oxygen.
 Many climbers who perish here are left where they fall, as retrieving bodies is often too dangerous.
 A mountain like Manaslu is even called the killer mountain because of its extreme death zone.